datacarpentry/python-ecology-lesson/episodes/00-Before-we-start.md

 The [Jupyter Notebook](https://jupyter.org) is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 [Spyder](https://spyder-ide.github.io
-) is a popular way to write python scripts and also to interact with the python software; it is an interactive development enviroment, a so called IDE.
+) is a popular way to write Python scripts and also to interact with the Python software; it is an interactive development enviroment, a so called IDE.

 Anaconda also comes with a package manager, [Conda](https://conda.io/docs/), which makes it easy to install and update additional packages.